Nuno0123/Challenge-Three/README.md

 * Created array for uppercase, lowercase and special characters to be accessed
 * Created return for each function if the user does not fulfull the criteria asked of them
 * Made it so password appear within the box on webpage
+* Added comments to best explain the work done on the JS